britram/taps-transports/draft-ietf-taps-transports.md

-The FLUTE/ALC protocol has been designed to support massively scalable reliable bulk data dissemination to receiver groups of arbitrary size using IP Multicast, over any type of delivery network, including unidirectional networks (e.g., broadcast wireless channels).
-However the FLUTE/ALC protocol also supports point-to-point unicast transmissions.
-FLUTE/ALC bulk data dissemination has been designed for discrete file or memory-based "objects".
+The FLUTE/ALC protocol has been designed to support massively scalable reliable bulk data dissemination to receiver groups of arbitrary size using IP Multicast over any type of delivery network, including unidirectional networks (e.g., broadcast wireless channels).
+However, the FLUTE/ALC protocol also supports point-to-point unicast transmissions.

+FLUTE/ALC bulk data
+dissemination has been designed for discrete file or memory-based "objects".
 Transmissions happen either in push mode, where content is sent once, or in on-demand mode, where content is continuously sent during periods of time that can largely exceed the average time required to download the session objects (see {{RFC5651}}, section 4.2).

-Though FLUTE/ALC is not well adapted to byte- and message-streaming, there is an exception: FLUTE/ALC is used to carry 3GPP Dynamic Adaptive Streaming over HTTP (DASH) when scalability is a requirement (see {{MBMS}}, section 5.6).
+Altough FLUTE/ALC is not well adapted to byte- and message-streaming, there is an exception: FLUTE/ALC is used to carry 3GPP Dynamic Adaptive Streaming over HTTP (DASH) when scalability is a requirement (see {{MBMS}}, section 5.6).
 In that case, each Audio/Video segment is transmitted as a distinct FLUTE/ALC object in push mode.
-FLUTE/ALC makes heavy use of packet erasure coding (also known as Application-Level Forward Erasure Correction, or AL-FEC) in a proactive way.
+FLUTE/ALC uses packet erasure coding (also known as Application-Level Forward Erasure Correction, or AL-FEC) in a proactive way.
 The goal of using AL-FEC is both to increase the robustness in front of packet erasures and to improve the efficiency of the on-demand service.
 FLUTE/ALC transmissions can be governed by a congestion control mechanism such as the "Wave and Equation Based Rate Control" (WEBRC) {{RFC3738}}
 when FLUTE/ALC is used in a layered transmission manner, with several session channels over which ALC packets are sent.
-However many FLUTE/ALC deployments involve only Constant Bit Rate (CBR) channels with no competing flows, for which a sender based rate control mechanism is sufficient.
+However many FLUTE/ALC deployments involve only Constant Bit Rate (CBR) channels with no competing flows, for which a sender-based rate control mechanism is sufficient.
 In any case, FLUTE/ALC's reliability, delivery mode, congestion control, and flow/rate control mechanisms are distinct components that can be separately controlled to meet different application needs.